Ranju96/Sentiment_analysis_BiLstm/README.md

 #### Results
-1.classification model  performed best  auc score of 0.74 random forest as compared to other machine learning models 2.BILSTM model-(sequential) performed best  auc score of 0.98 as compared to other machine learning models.
+1.classification model  performed best  auc score of 0.74 random forest as compared to other machine learning models

+2.BILSTM model-(sequential) performed best  auc score of 0.98 as compared to other machine learning models.

-3.Transformer based model with BERT-based word embedding. performed best  auc score of 0.51as compared to other machine learning models.
+3.Transformer based model with BERT-based word embedding. performed best  auc score of 0.63 as compared to other machine learning models.